GamesNostalgia

 Disney's Aladdin amigagenesisgame-boy-color

-Disney's Aladdin, one of the most successful port from a movie to videogame, is a 2D side scrolling platformer developed by Virgin Games based on the Disney 1992 motion picture.
-Graphics and animation were created by Disney itself.
+Disney's Aladdin, one of the most successful ports from a movie to a videogame, is a 2D side-scrolling platformer developed by Virgin Games.
+It is based on the 1992 Disney motion picture.

 Year: 1994 Genre: Platformer